Flatulence humor: History

 CLOWN: Are these, I pray you, wind instruments?

-FIRST MUSICIAN: Ay marry are they, sir.
+MUSICIAN: Ay, marry, are they, sir.

 CLOWN: O, thereby hangs a tail.

-FIRST MUSICIAN: Whereby hangs a tail, sir?
+MUSICIAN: Whereby hangs a tale, sir?

 CLOWN: Marry, sir, by many a wind instrument that I know.

 Jonathan Swift's pseudomedical pamphlet The Benefit of Farting Explain'd satirizes the garrulous nature of women and the taboo surrounding their farts in polite society by arguing that permitting women fart would make them less talkative.
 His anonymously published work from the same year, Arse Musica; or, The Lady’s Back Report to Don Fart-in-hand-o Puff-in dorst, mocks the public’s enthusiasm for Italian opera and lists "Fifty Two Ladies of Quality" who were under fart pseudonyms.
 He revisits the taboo of women farting again in his 1734 poem Cassinus and Peter.

 Benjamin Franklin, in his open letter "To the Royal Academy of Farting", satirically proposes that converting farts into a more agreeable form through science should be a milestone goal of the Royal Academy.

 In Mark Twain's 1876 pamphlet 1601 a cupbearer at Court who's a Diarist reports:

 In ye heat of ye talk it befel yt one did breake wind, yielding an exceding mightie and distresfull stink, whereat all did laugh full sore.

 The Queen inquires as to the source, and receives various replies.
 Lady Alice says:

 Good your grace, an' I had room for such a thundergust within mine ancient bowels, 'tis not in reason I coulde discharge ye same and live to thank God for yt He did choose handmaid so humble whereby to shew his power.
 Nay, 'tis not I yt have broughte forth this rich o'ermastering fog, this fragrant gloom, so pray you seeke ye further."

 In the first chapter of Moby-Dick by Herman Melville, the narrator states: